pburkholder/decksets/2018-04-cf-summit/text.md

 # `#hi`

 ^Hi.
-I'm Peter Burkholder, with cloud.gov, I spend most of my days working to help federal agencies adopt cloud.gov, and more generally, the notion of working in a PaaS or other high-level computing abstraction.
+I'm Peter Burkholder, with cloud.gov, I spend most of my days working to help federal agencies adopt cloud.gov, and explaining what it means to work in Platform-as-a-Service.

-^So it's exciting to be with folks who understand Cloud Foundry, and about working with technology in government, and the joys and challenges of that work.
+^So it's exciting to be with folks who already understand Cloud Foundry, about working with technology in government, and the joys and challenges of that work.

-^To understand the mission of cloud.gov, and it's raison d'etre, I think it's worth reflecting on why tech in government is challenging.
+^To understand the mission of cloud.gov, and it's origins, lets reflect on why tech in government is challenging.

 ---